ivan-kleshnin/query_format/README.md

 ]
 ```

+Generally speakin, this version relies on the fact that you control object keys much better than string values (on average).
+Most objects in code come from the code itself unlike string values and you can ensure (by convention) that your data keys don't start with your
-But it's significantly more noisy than the previous, at least in my opinion.
+sentinel character.
+Regardless, it's significantly more noisy than the previous, at least in my opinion.
 More control characters, more nesting.

 ### 4. How to Escape: fields vs values